mretegan/crispy/doc/getting_started/downloads.rst

   both *Intel* and *Apple Silicon* Macs.
 It requires **macOS 14 (Sonoma) or later**.
 - On **Windows**, some antivirus programs might block the installation of the application and even delete the installer from the disk.
-I assume that this is because the installer is not signed.
+This is likely because the installer is not signed.
 Every release is scanned on `VirusTotal <https://www.virustotal.com>`_, and the report for each build is linked in its |release-page|_.
 Also please make sure that you first uninstall older versions of Crispy before you proceed with the new installation.
 - You can download older versions from the `releases
   <https://github.com/mretegan/crispy/releases>`_ page on GitHub.

-.. |Windows| image:: assets/windows.png
+.. |Windows| image:: /assets/windows.png
     :width: 100pt
     :align: middle
     :target: exe_

-.. |macOS| image:: assets/apple.png
+.. |macOS| image:: /assets/apple.png
     :width: 100pt
     :align: middle
     :target: dmg_

-.. |Linux| image:: assets/linux.png
+.. |Linux| image:: /assets/linux.png
     :width: 100pt
     :align: middle
     :target: installation.html